cibinjoseph/getpdftitle/README.md

 # getpdftitle
+getpdftitle extracts the title from pdf files.
+The extracted title is redirected to stdout.
-getpdftitle extracts titles from pdf files
+When an explicit file name is not specified, getpdftitle extracts the title from all pdf documents in the current directory.

 ## Usage
 getpdftitle [-h] [-n] [-s] [filename [filename ...]]

-Extracts title from pdf file

 positional arguments:
   filename    Extracts title from file.pdf.
 Extracts from all pdf files in the